jillemmerzaal/heading-direction/README.md

-# heading-direction
+# Heading direction
-Simple code to "fix" the Xsens link output back to local coordinate system
+Simple code to "fix" the Xsens link output back to local coordinate system.

 ## The issue